foxutech/nodejs-k8s-aws/README.md

 Now, you can maintain your cluster using kubernetes dashboard. passwork u can take from kops get secret command. and token too.

-Now, Kubernetes environment us ready.
+Now, Kubernetes environment is ready.

 # step4: Create docker image